ibm-cloud-docs/log-analysis/sqlquery.md

 - The file name includes the ID of your {{site.data.keyword.la_short}} instance and the date of the records that are included in the file.
 - You can archive logging data to a COS bucket that is available in the same account or in a different account in {{site.data.keyword.cloud_notm}}.

-Once you have the {{site.data.keyword.sqlquery_short}} service running on {{site.data.keyword.cloud_notm}}, you can immediately start querying your data using the SQL Query user interface, programmatically by using either the REST API or the Python `ibmcloudsql` library, or write a serverless function by using {{site.data.keyword.openwhisk_short}}.
+Once you have the {{site.data.keyword.sqlquery_short}} service running on {{site.data.keyword.cloud_notm}}, you can immediately start querying your data using the SQL Query user interface, programmatically by using either the REST API or the Python `ibmcloudsql` library.

 When you query logs, consider the following information:
 * You must provision an instance of the {{site.data.keyword.sqlquery_short}} service.